GothenburgBitFactory/bugwarrior/bugwarrior/docs/getting.rst

 By default, ``bugwarrior`` will be installed with support for the following
 services: Bitbucket, Github, Gitlab, Pagure, Phabricator, Redmine, Teamlab, and Versionone.
-There is optional support for Jira, Megaplan.ru, Active Collab, Debian BTS, Trac, Bugzilla, and but those require extra dependencies that are installed by specifying ``bugwarrior[service]`` in the commands above.
+There is optional support for Jira, Kanboard, Megaplan.ru, Active Collab, Debian BTS, Trac, Bugzilla, and but those require extra dependencies that are installed by specifying ``bugwarrior[service]`` in the commands above.
 For example, if you want to use bugwarrior with Jira::